phel-lang/phel-lang/doc/content/documentation/basic-types.md

 ## Maps

-Maps are represented by a sequence of white-space delimited key value pairs surrounded by curly braces`.
+Maps are represented by a sequence of white-space delimited key value pairs surrounded by curly braces.
 There must be an even number of items between curly braces or the parser will signal a parse error.
 The sequence is defined as key1, value1, key2, value2, etc.

 ```phel
 {}